protongraph/protongraph/README.md

 ## Current Status

 ProtonGraph is currently going through **a lot of refactoring** and a rebrand.
-As a result, **it's not usable right now**, but the next major update is due soon and will break backward compatiblity.
+As a result, **it's not usable right now**, but the next major update is due soon and will break backward compatibility.
 Therefore I suggest you to wait until it's released.
 Release announcement will be made here and on the social media listed below.